-The following includes the response and supervision plans for the most significant risks, whether or not they have arisen.
-Plans for risks that could affect the objective of "Solid competitive • positioning.
-Profiting from opportunities for growth in emerging and mature markets": Exchange rate • Mechanisms for managing coverage of the risk associated with transactions in the main currencies in which the Company operates.
-Formalization of the general principles and procedures for exchange rate management.
-Country Risk • Geographic and client diversification. • Local supply chains strengthening and/or development. • Recurring and occasional steps taken to guarantee the safety and security of persons and assets in the countries where the Company operates and generate security alerts (social, natural, health).
-Tax-related risks o Regular reporting to management and oversight bodies of the Company regarding compliance with good tax practices applied in relation to tax-related risk prevention and concerning Public Tax Authorities.
-Formalization of the Corporate Tax Policy and improvement in the 0 organizational structure and execution and control processes and procedures. • Tax-related risk management: identification of risks per region, and definition and tracking of the actions defined for mitigating said risks. • Implementation of a computer tool as a control instrument between tax declarations and their accounting record (direct taxation).
-Consolidation of the sector and competition • Analysis and surveillance of movements in the sector • Search for alternatives that maximize the opportunities for Gamesa.
-Plans for risks that could impact the objective of "Balance control.
-Maintaining balance soundness": Continuous monitoring of the cash flow and relevant matters that could cause deterioration of assets.
-In this regard, the potential deterioration are addressed in the report of the 2015 financial statements.
-Tracking and control of financial needs and the resulting compliance with covenants.
-Plans for risks that could affect the objective of "Competitiveness of the portfolio of products and services.
-Working on the competitiveness of the portfolio of products and services, improving positioning in mature markets": Strict control of compliance with product development plans (time, cost, quality, return on investment).
-Cost reduction and continuous improvement plan, seeking to improve profitability in terms of Cost of Energy (CoE) and contribution margin.
-Make/buy decisions and specific projects for components.
+- Plans for risks that could affect the objective of "Solid competitive positioning.
+Profiting from opportunities for growth in emerging and mature markets": - Exchange rate: Mechanisms for managing coverage of the risk associated with transactions in the main currencies in which the Company operates; Defining and continuously monitoring new indicators; Revising the principles for managing exchange rate coverage, aligned with the updated/approved limits. - Country Risk: Geographic and client diversification; Local supply chains strengthening and/or development; Recurring and occasional steps taken to guarantee the safety and security of persons and assets in the countries where the Company operates and generate security alerts (social, natural, health). - Fiscal risks: Regular reporting to management and oversight bodies of the Company regarding compliance with good tax practices applied in relation to tax-related risk prevention and concerning Public Tax Authorities; Application of the Corporate Tax Policy and improvement in the organizational structure and execution and control processes and procedures, tax-related risk management. identification of risks per region, and definition and tracking of the actions defined for mitigating said risks. - Consolidation of the sector and competition: Creation of the agreement with Siemens; Analysis and surveillance of movements in the sector. - Plans for risks that could impact the objective of "Balance control.
+Maintaining balance soundness": - Continuous monitoring of the cash flow and relevant matters that could cause deterioration of assets.
+In this regard, the potential deterioration are addressed in the report of the 2016 financial statements. - Tracking and control of financial needs and the resulting compliance with covenants. - Plans for risks that could affect the objective of "Competitiveness of the portfolio of products and services.
+Working on portfolio competitiveness, improving the ranking in mature markets": - Strict control of compliance with product development plans (time, cost, quality, return on investment). - Cost reduction and continuous improvement plan, seeking to improve profitability in terms of Cost of Energy (CoE) and contribution margin. - Make/buy decisions and specific projects for components.

-- Plans for risks that could affect the objective of "Growth beyond 2017":

-Regular monitoring by the different areas of the Company on regulatory developments, market aspects, demand, etc. - Plans for risks that could affect "Health and Safety": - Development of communications, inspection and training activities for shoring up the Zero Tolerance Policy. - "Think Safe": extension of the culture of safety and health to all areas.
+- Plans for risks that could affect the objective of "Growth beyond 2017": - Regular monitoring by the different areas of the Company on regulatory developments, market aspects and demand. - Control of policy changes affecting renewable energies.